Lonely planets and light belts: the Statistical Mechanics of Gravitational Systems: Introduction

-In this paper we propose a very simplified model of interacting particles in a planetary system.
+In this paper we propose a different approach, not yet previously investigated, at least to our knowledge.
+We study a model of interacting particles in a planetary system.
+Our estimates are mathematically rigorous, although some of the assumptions underlying the definition of the model are motivated by heuristic considerations based on the observed features of the solar system.
+Some of these features are suitably simplified.
 The first simplification is the fact that our planetary system is assumed to be planar, and the central star is fixed.
 It will be clear that this assumption simplifies the details but it does not modify the structure of the bounds we will present.
 Secondly, we deliberately decide to lose details in the description of the interaction between the center, called hereafter the star, and each light particle, call hereafter asteroid.
 In particular, we describe each orbit as a probability distribution around a fixed circular orbit.
 Such probability distribution does not fix the energy of each asteroid.
 In other words, we try a description of the system in terms close to the familiar idea of canonical distribution.
 From a physical point of view, this assumption can be justified thinking for instance to the main belt of asteroids: the 2-body elliptical trajectory is actually an approximation due to the fact that each asteroid is perturbed by the planets.
 Hence the energy of the single asteroid is not conserved.
 We substitute the computation of the actual trajectory, perturbed by the planets, with the probability distribution mentioned above.
 The distribution described so far play the role of the reference, or free, measure, in the sense that each asteroid has its independent (i.e. factorized) free measure.
 Then we introduce an interaction in the probability distribution, adding a gravitational potential among asteroids.
 As far as the short distance configurations are concerned, a regularization in terms of hard core interaction among asteroids is introduced: if $x_i$ represent the vector position of the $i$-th asteroid and $a_i$ is its radius, then $|x_i-x_j|\ge a_i+a_j$, or, in other way, the potential $V_{ij}$ is infinite if $|x_i-x_j|\le a_i+a_j$.
 Note that in this context the planets are much bigger than the interacting asteroids, but are very far.
 The interacting asteroids, on the other side, are light but in principle they can have very small mutual distances, exactly of the order of the sum of their radii, and these colliding configurations will give a huge contribution to the interacting probability measure.
 We are not assuming in this model neither agglomerations nor disintegrations due to these collisions, we simply compute their static contributions to the interacting probability measure.
-Even with this strong simplifications, however, it is hopeless to find a stable system in the sense of thermodynamical limit.
+Even with this strong simplifications, however, it is hopeless to perform the thermodynamical limit.
 The hard core interaction prevents the possibility of configurations having an infinite probabilistic weight, but the features of the Newtonian interaction, and in particular its very slow decay, do not allow an estimate of the form (\ref{boundedness}).
 Nevertheless, assuming that the number of asteroids $N$ is a large but finite parameter, and discussing its value in terms of the masses of the asteroids, we find results that are quite interesting in terms of the description of the real Solar System.